-Grasshopper bars get a delicious low carb update.
-These grain-free brownies with a minty buttercream filling and a sugar-free chocolate topping are sure to please.
+Keto Grasshopper Bars get a delicious low carb update.
+These fudgy low carb chocolate brownies with a minty buttercream filling and a sugar-free chocolate topping are sure to please.

 - 5 ounces sugar-free dark chocolate chopped

 - 1 tbsp butter